 Tipton County Election Commission

 Fax requests to: (901) 476-0233

-Early Voting for Elections in Tipton County is held at the Tipton County Election Commission Office located at 113 East Church Street in Covington, Tennessee and at the Munford Municipal Board Rm at 70 College Street, Munford, Tennessee.
-Early voting begins October 19 and ends November 3.
-Times are Mon-Fri 8:30am-6pm and Sat 8:30am-2pm.
-If you miss early voting, you must vote at your polling location on election day.
+Early Voting is held before all elections, with a few exceptions, in Tipton County.
+Early Voting is held at the Tipton County Election Commission Office located at 113 East Church Street in Covington, Tennessee and at the Munford Municipal Board Rm at 70 College Street, Munford, Tennessee.
+If you miss early voting, you must vote at your polling place on Election Day.

 The Tipton County Election Commission consists of five appointed members: